Neoclassicism

 Origins of Neoclassicism

 The mid-18th century was a time of great artistic and cultural upheaval.
 One of the most significant events that influenced the neoclassical movement was the rediscovery of Pompeii and Herculaneum.
 These Roman cities, buried for centuries under volcanic ash and pumice after the eruption of Mount Vesuvius in 79 AD, revealed a treasure trove of incredible artefacts, paintings, and buildings when finally excavated.
-The sheer magnitude and beauty of these discoveries left people in awe, sparking a revival of classical art and architecture.
+These discoveries’ sheer magnitude and beauty left people in awe, sparking a revival of classical art and architecture.

 It’s no wonder that the classical art and architecture of Ancient Greece and Rome profoundly impacted artists and thinkers of that time.
 These classical elements were seen to revive the ideals of ancient Greece and Rome, which were perceived as the epitome of beauty, order, and reason.
 The neoclassical style quickly caught on among the ruling classes in Europe and America, who saw it as a way to express their power and wealth through classical motifs.

 The neoclassical movement was not just about aesthetics; it was a cultural phenomenon that championed the values of the Enlightenment.
-Reason, rationality, and scientific inquiry were considered essential to societal progress, and the neoclassical style was seen as a powerful tool to embody these values in art, thereby promoting them to a wider audience.
+Reason, rationality, and scientific inquiry were considered essential to societal progress, and the neoclassical style was seen as a powerful tool for embodying these values in art and thereby promoting them to a wider audience.

 Some of the most famous neoclassical painters, like Jacques-Louis David and Jean-Auguste-Dominique Ingres, were inspired by the classical Greek and Roman art they saw while travelling to Italy.
 They sought to depict heroic and idealized figures in their paintings, often using classical themes and motifs to convey their message.
 Their works were highly influential and helped to establish the neoclassical style as a dominant artistic movement in the late 18th and early 19th centuries.